baharev/SDOPT/README.md

 ![ordering](pics/ordering.png?raw=true)

 My primary interest is chemical process modeling.
 The Jacobian of these models are very sparse but *highly* unsymmetric, numerically indefinite, not diagonally dominant and possibly ill-conditioned.
-There are many packages for the symmetric and mildly unsymmetric case.
-(In the mildly unsymmetric case, it is acceptable to introduce artificial fill-in to make the sparsity pattern symmetric and then use an algorithm developed for the symmetric case.)
+There are many packages for the symmetric and slightly unsymmetric case.
+(In the slightly unsymmetric case, it is acceptable to introduce artificial fill-in to make the sparsity pattern symmetric and then use a sparse matrix ordering algorithm, developed for the symmetric case.)
 I have only found
 [MC33 from the Harwell Subroutine Library](http://www.hsl.rl.ac.uk/catalogue/mc33.html)
 that is applicable in the highly unsymmetric case.
 Since MC33 is based on a heuristic, it unfortunately fails on those chemical process models that are of